South Dakota Group Health Insurance Plans: Comprehensive Coverage for Your Business

 Small business owners in South Dakota can choose between different types of health coverage.

-Small businesses can begin with a standard group health insurance plan.
+Small businesses can begin with a standard team health insurance program.
 Employers pay a fixed health plan premium (often shared with the employee) to cover health insurance for their employees and their families.

 A Group Coverage Health Reimbursement Plan is a variation that some companies adopt.
 In this case, the employer provides group health insurance plus a monthly allowance for deductibles, copays, and other charges.